-For the purpose of this paper, detention (a.k.a. dwell) is the "excess" time a carrier spends at a facility performing all the necessary activities required to execute a pickup or delivery.
+For the purpose of this paper, detention (a.k.a. dwell) is the excess time a carrier spends at a facility performing all the necessary activities required to execute a pickup or delivery.

-This focuses on detention associated with long-haul, TL transportation, as detention is not a significant issue for LTL or parcel carriers.
+This paper is focused on detention associated with long-haul TL transportation, as detention is not a significant issue for LTL or parcel carriers.

-Moreover, the factors that go into ocean and rail detention/demurrage are quite different and are not covered in this paper.
+Moreover, the factors that go into ocean and rail detention/demurrage are quite different and are not covered.